renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 sitemap: false
 ---

 Each blogpost in this series provide a fully working program which: i) opens and prepares a dataset; ii) runs a model; and iii) retrieves new, useful information from the output of this model.
-It is my understanding that especially the third step is often missing in existing documentation and tutorials.
+It is my understanding that especially the third step is often missing in existing documentation and tutorials, so it forms the area where I like to contribute.

 To run the script below, you need a working Python programming environment.
 For this I strongly recommend [Anaconda](https://www.anaconda.com/).
 The remainder of this post assumes that you have Anaconda installed.
 If you are not working with Anaconda, then you also need to install the _Pandas_ and _NetworkX_ packages separately.
 [This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/) will help you to get started with Python in Anaconda and their various packages.